Commerce-Core/bank-store-docker/README.md

-# Ecomm
+# bank-store

-New WP ecomm with WordPress files
+New WP bank-store with WordPress files

 ## Project details